 No Impact.
 The proposed project would involve construction of a new three-story building for the CHHS to replace the existing PH1 building and FO4 and FO5 temporary office buildings as well as a public clinic.
-The proposed project would not include any recreational facilities and would not result in population growth (see Section 3.14, Population and Housing) that could increase the use of recreational facilities such that construction or expansion of recreational facilities would be required.
-No impact would occur.
+The proposed project would not include any recreational facilities and would not result in population growth (see Section 3.14, Population and Housing) that could increase the use of recreational facilities such that construction or expansion of recreational facilities would occur.